7Block Labs

 https://<CUSTOM-SUBDOMAIN>.infura-ipfs.io/ipfs/<CID>/<optional-path>

-• Gateway traffic is billed the same as API traffic and counted together in stats/billing. (docs.metamask.io)
+• Just so you know, gateway traffic is billed the same way as API traffic, and both are counted together in your stats and billing. (docs.metamask.io)

 Availability and operational signals